akkountrekover20/tcp-wrapper-country-filter/README.md

 1. To only allow connections from a specified list of countries.
 2. To allow all connection EXCEPT those from a specified list of countries.

-This was developed due to a need to be able to block countries from being able to attack my servers, some of the countries have in excess of 8000+ ip blocks so adding them all to IPTables wasn't a very scalable solution.
-I wanted something where I could specify a country and the rest would be automatic.
+This was developed due to a need to be able to block countries from being able to attack our servers.
+The issue is that some of the countries have in excess of 8000+ ip blocks so adding them all to IPTables wasn't a very scalable solution.
+We wanted something where we could specify a country and the rest would be automatic.

-Although this was developed to be used for ssh connections, the same principle and configuration can be applied to any service that is supported by tcp wrappers.
+Although this was developed to be used for ssh (sshd) connections, the same principle and configuration can be applied to any service that is supported by tcp wrappers.
 For example:
 ```
 ftpd:
 imapd: